ar4/deepwave/docs/example_forward_model.rst

 The `pml_freq` parameter is optional, but is recommended as it allows you to specify the dominant frequency to the PML, which helps to minimise edge reflections.
 You can see that the source and receiver Tensors that we provided were also optional.
 You can instead (or in addition) provide initial wavefields for Deepwave to propagate.

-The number of timesteps to propagate for (and thus the length of the output receiver data) is specified by the length of the source amplitude.
+The number of time steps to propagate for (and thus the length of the output receiver data) is specified by the length of the source amplitude.
 If you are propagating without a source term, then you can instead specify it using the `nt` keyword parameter.

 Finally, we will plot one common shot gather and one common receiver gather of the generated data, and then save the data to disk for use in later examples::